tzebrowski/ObdMetrics/README.md

 </details>

-## Quality
+## Quality & Compatibility

-Quality of the project is ensured by junit and integration tests.
-In order to ensure that coverage is on the right level since 0.0.3-SNAPTHOST jacoco check plugin is part of the build.
-Minimum coverage ratio is set to 80%, build fails if not meet.
+The quality of the project is strictly ensured by unit and integration tests.
+The build pipeline utilizes the JaCoCo check plugin; the minimum code coverage ratio is set to 80%, and the build will fail if this is not met.

-## Verified against

-Framework has been verified against following ECU.
+### Verified against the following ECUs:

 * Marelli MM10JA
 * MED 17.3.1